 "It happened in New York, April 10th, nineteen years ago.
 Even my hand balks at the date.
 I had to push to write it down, just to keep the pen moving on the paper.

 “Poems are made by fools like me, but only God can make a tree.”

-May is Asian and Pacific Islander American Heritage Month, a month in which we celebrate the culture, traditions, accomplishments, and history of Asian Americans and Pacific Islanders in the United States.
+May is Asian Pacific American Heritage Month, a month in which we celebrate the culture, traditions, accomplishments, and history of Asian Americans and Pacific Islanders in the United States.

-To celebrate Asian and Pacific Islander American month at the Los Angeles Public Library, we have occasion to show off one of the greatest pictorial maps ever created: The Pageant of the Pacific by the artist
+To celebrate Asian Pacific American Heritage Month at the Los Angeles Public Library, we have occasion to show off one of the greatest pictorial maps ever created: The Pageant of the Pacific by the artist

 September marks Latino heritage month.
 As of 2015 Latinos make up 17.4% of the population in the United States.
 Historians estimate that around 250,000 to 500,000 out of a total 2.7 million Latinos in the United States served in World War II.